RelativeSure/Orb-Template/README.md

 Prerequisites:

-- An initial sevmer deployment must be performed in order for Development orbs to be published and seen in the [Orb Registry](https://circleci.com/developer/orbs).
+- An initial semver deployment must be performed in order for Development orbs to be published and seen in the [Orb Registry](https://circleci.com/developer/orbs).

 A [Development orb](https://circleci.com/docs/orb-concepts/#development-orbs) can be created to help with rapid development or testing.
 To create a Development orb, change the `orb-tools/publish` job in `test-deploy.yml` to be the following: